penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 Since July 2024 my day job has been to work on [Turing.jl](https://turinglang.org) and associated probabilistic programming libraries.
 Due to various reasons this is coming to an end: I'm moving to another project from next week onwards.
-(I am currently also the only full-time developer on it, so a corollary is that as of next week, nobody will be working on it.)
+(I am currently also the only full-time developer on Turing, so a corollary is that as of next week, nobody will be working on it.)

 This has probably been the most intellectually stimulating thing I've worked on full-time (perhaps even more so than my PhD).
 The large-scale, open-source aspect of it is also something that is quite unusual for a project, and I'm glad to have had the opportunity to work on something like that.